 While all students are expected to meet the minimum academic standards for completion of their courses as established by the instructors, students with special needs may require academic accommodations.
 At Point Loma Nazarene University, students requesting academic accommodations must file documentation with the Disability Resource Center (DRC), located in the Bond Academic Center.
+Students can also reach the Disability Resource Center by phone at 619-849-2486 or by e-mail at DRC@pointloma.edu.
 Once the student files documentation, the Disability Resource Center contacts the student's instructors and provides written recommendations for reasonable and appropriate accommodations to meet the individual needs of the student.
 This policy assists the university in its commitment to full compliance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities (ADA) Act of 1990, and ADA Amendments Act of 2008, all of which prohibit discrimination against students with special needs and guarantees all qualified students equal access to the benefits of PLNU programs and activities.
-For more details see the PLNU catalog for information on Accommodations.

-Students with learning disabilities who may need accommodations should discuss options with the instructor during the first two weeks of class.
+For more details see the PLNU catalog: http://catalog.pointloma.edu/content.php?catoid=18&navoid=1278#Academic_Accommodations Students with learning disabilities who may need accommodations should discuss options with the instructor during the first two weeks of class.